Andzelmas/smp_groovebox/README.md

 Everything is written in C.
 As of today its possible to load lv2 plugins, route audio/midi streams, use a very simple synth and even more simple sampler.

-Furthermore CLAP implementation is on its way.
+Furthermore, CLAP implementation is on its way.
 Now it is possible to load CLAP plugins, use their audio buffers, send midi events, change parameters and use parameter config files the same way as with lv2 plugins.
+Also, can use internal CLAP presets if the plugin supports the preset-factory extension.
-Short term still need to implement event input output for all cases and save/load states for preset saving/loading.
-Other Clap extensions are of lower priority and I will implement them as i go along.
+Short term still need to implement event input output for all cases and save/load states extension.
+Other Clap extensions are of lower priority and I will implement them as I go along.

 This software uses minimal dependencies and its ui is using ncurses, so it can be used from a terminal and without any graphical environment.
 Also, the gui adapts to small screens, so works nicely with rpi touch screens - this was the main catalyst to make this software in the first place.